 West Coast: Pacific Coast Groundfish Fishery Management Plan

 - NOAA Fisheries declared the Pacific coast stock overfished in 1999.
-The Council adopted a rebuilding plan for the stock in 2003, prohibiting a directed fishery for the species as it rebuilds.
+The council adopted a rebuilding plan for the stock in 2000, prohibiting a directed fishery for the species as it rebuilds.
 Pacific ocean perch are still caught incidentally in both trawl and non-trawl fisheries off Washington, Oregon, and Northern California, and managers control this catch through area closures and catch limits.

 - Since January 2011, the West Coast groundfish trawl fishery has been managed under a Groundfish Trawl Catch Share Program.
 Managers establish annual catch limits based on the health of each fish stock and then allocate a share of this catch limit to individual fishermen or groups of fishermen.
 Fishermen can decide how and when to catch their share – preferably when weather, markets, and business conditions are most favorable, allowing the fishery the flexibility to be more environmentally responsible, safer, more efficient, and more valuable.
 The goal is to allow fishermen to catch more of the healthy target stocks without increasing their harvest of overfished stocks.

-During 2011, in the Bering Sea/Aleutian Islands and the Gulf of Alaska annual catch was more than 80 million pounds.
+During 2013, the Bering Sea/Aleutian Islands and the Gulf of Alaska annual landings were more than 94 million pounds.

-Although West Coast fishermen are not allowed to directly fish for Pacific ocean perch as it is rebuilding, they sometimes harvest the species incidentally in both trawl and non-trawl fisheries off Washington, Oregon, and Northern California.
-Annual catch in this area was about 66,000 pounds in 2011.
+Although West Coast fishermen are not allowed to directly fish for Pacific ocean perch because it is rebuilding, they sometimes harvest the species incidentally in both trawl and non-trawl fisheries off Washington, Oregon, and Northern California.
+Annual catch in this area was about 65,582 pounds in 2011.

 Off the West Coast, rebuilding the Pacific ocean perch stock through proper management measures is essential to allow fisheries to access healthier stocks.
 If overfishing was occurring, fisheries that depend on even negligible amounts of Pacific ocean perch bycatch would be jeopardized.